Len Fairclough: Storylines

-After a while, Rita started to feel frustrated by Len and his lack of motivation.
-Feeling he was taking her for granted, Rita left him, upon which Len went to pieces.
-Once she had agreed to return, the couple attempted to adopt a child, but were told they were too old.
-Instead, they fostered, first a boy called John, then, on a more long-term basis, Sharon Gaskell (Tracie Bennett).
-Len was amused that she preferred woodwork to needlework and that she liked playing football — this caused an instant bond between them, much to Rita's delight.
-Sharon became the Faircloughs' surrogate daughter, and Len was proud of her.
-When he came home unexpectedly one night and found a boy in the house trying to entice Sharon upstairs, he threatened to hit him.
-Rita was angry, believing that Len had mishandled the situation, but he was able to say from the heart that he had only done it because he cared about Sharon.
-Eventually, Sharon moved away, after getting a job as a kennel maid in Sheffield.
+After a while, Rita starts to feel frustrated by Len and his lack of motivation.
+Feeling he is taking her for granted, Rita leaves him, breaking Len to pieces.
+Once she agrees to return, the couple attempt to adopt a child, but were told they were too old to do so.
+Instead, they foster, first a boy called John, then, on a more long-term basis, Sharon Gaskell (Tracie Bennett).
+Len is amused that Sharon prefers woodwork to needlework and that she likes playing football, which causes an instant bond between them, much to Rita's delight.
+Sharon becomes the Faircloughs' surrogate daughter, and Len is proud of her.
+When he comes home unexpectedly one night and finds a boy in the house trying to entice Sharon upstairs, Len threatened to hit him.
+Rita is angry, believing that Len had mishandled the situation, but he is able to say from the heart that he had only done it because he cared about Sharon.
+Eventually, Sharon moves away, after getting a job as a kennel maid in Sheffield.

-Life seemed to be going well for the Faircloughs; they had two businesses, Len's building yard and The Kabin, a newsagents.
-However, an off-screen scandal, when Peter Adamson, who played Len, was accused of indecent assault, resulted in a decision by the producers to discontinue the character, despite Adamson eventually being found not guilty.
-For several months Len did not appear, his absence explained by a storyline that he was working long hours on a contract away from home.

-Rita's world came crashing down when Len fell asleep at the wheel of his van and collided with a motorway bridge.
-He was killed instantly.
-Rita was devastated but was comforted when Sharon came back from Sheffield to attend the funeral.
-Rita was later to discover, however, that Len had been having an affair with a woman in Bolton.
-As a result, her memories of Len remained bittersweet.
-When Rita subsequently began a relationship with Alan Bradley (Mark Eden), Alan stole evidence of Len's identity and pretended to be him in order to obtain a loan to support his own business.
-It was Rita's discovery of the deception that caused her violent final breakup with Alan.
+Rita's world comes crashing down when Len falls asleep at the wheel of his van and collided with a motorway bridge, the impact instantly killing him.
+Rita, devastated, is comforted when Sharon comes back from Sheffield to attend the funeral.
+Rita later discovers, however, that Len had been having an affair with a woman in Bolton before his death.
+As a result, her memories of Len remain bittersweet.
+When Rita subsequently begins a relationship with Alan Bradley (Mark Eden), Alan steals evidence of Len's identity and pretends to be him in order to obtain a loan to support his own business.
+It was Rita's discovery of the deception that causes her violent final breakup with Alan.